Fix, don't switch: how to get your HR tech in order

 Remember, if you can't report on it, you can't improve it.

-At the end of your technology review, you may have a large list of items to address.
-Avoid analysis paralysis and focus on a few key areas where you can have some quick wins.
-If you have a team around you, see if you can allocate different components of the candidate experience to smaller groups within the team; for example you could have two or three people review email wording while another team create feedback surveys.
+If you have a team around you, see if you can allocate different components of the candidate experience to smaller groups within the team.
+For example, you could have two or three people review email wording while another team create feedback surveys.
 Dividing the work into smaller chunks will help keep the team focused, and will allow you to progress through the list delivering incremental value.

 Subscribe